twof/graphql-spec/rfcs/ClientControlledNullability.md

 ## Use cases

+#### When handling partial results

+It is often unclear how to handle partial results.

+- What elements are essential to having an adequate developer experience?
+How many elements can fail before you should just show an error message instead?
+- When any combination of elements can fail, it is very hard to anticipate all edge cases and how the UI might look and work, including transitions to other screens.

+Implementing these decisions significantly complicates the client-side logic for handling query results.

 ## ✅ RFC Goals

 - Non-nullable syntax that is based off of syntax that developers will already be familiar with